For more details, see how the Blog Pro for Magento 2 extension works.

 Desktop - It's possible to group the blocks in one, two, or three columns.
 To add a block, click the 'Plus' button; to delete a block click the basket in its upper-right corner.
 This is an example of the main blog page; the post page has the same options.

 This is the frontend example of the main blog page.

 And here is an example of a particular post page.

-Redirect to SEO formatted URL - If you set the option to 'Yes', customers and search robots will be redirected to a SEO-friendly post page by 301 redirect.
+Redirect to SEO formatted URL - If you set the option to 'Yes', customers and search robots will be redirected to the SEO-friendly post page by 301 redirects.

-List - Define the quantity of posts displayed on one blog page.
+List - Define the number of posts displayed on one blog page.

 If there are more articles in your blog, visitors can browse content with Older/Newer Entries links.

 Display Author Name - Choose 'Yes' if you want to display the name of the post author on the frontend.